Matthev00/JB-RAG/README.md

 ```sh
 streamlit run src/main.py --server.fileWatcherType=none
 ```
+**Default values are, in my opinion, the best based on the reports.**
 This will launch a web-based interface where you can interact with the system.
 Open the provided URL in your browser (e.g., http://localhost:8501).

 **How to Use the Interface**